kenyan coffee

 The coffee beans’ taste profile is distinct to the Nyeri region as the coffee beans are cultivated in the highland fincas situated between Mt.
 Kenyan’s western slopes and the Aberdare Range’s eastern base.

-Other factors contributing to the coffee beans’ remarkable flavors are the young volcanic soil used by coffee fincas to grow the Arabica plants.
+Another factor contributing to the coffee beans’ remarkable flavors is the young volcanic soil used by coffee fincas to grow the Arabica plants.
 Likewise, this area’s unique weather enables the coffee beans to develop distinct flavors that make the coffee beans from the Nyeri district bold and strong.

 Nyeri Ichamara